bitrise-io/devcenter/_articles/en/tutorials/how-to-use-the-generic-file-storage.md

 ### Protecting the uploaded files in GENERIC FILE STORAGE

 Once you uploaded a file to **GENERIC FILE STORAGE**, you can decide if you wish to make it protected.
-This means nooone can view the value of the Environment Variable assigned to the uploaded file.
+This means no one can view the value of the Environment Variable assigned to the uploaded file.

 1. Click the horizontal ellipsis button and select **Make protected**.

    ![](/img/genericfileprotected.jpg)
 2. Click **Make it protected** in the pop-up window.

-Note that since this file is now protected, you can only overwrite its value if you delete the file and upload a new one.
+Note that since this is now protected, you can only overwrite its value if you delete the file and upload it again.

 ## Using the files uploaded to GENERIC FILE STORAGE